Nana Twum Barimah

+Nana Twum Barimah is widely considered one of the key figures who helped popularize televised comedy in Ghana.

+Through his work on Concert Party, he helped pave the way for later Ghanaian comedians such as Funny Face, Kyekyeku, and Ajeezay.

+He remains an advocate for preserving Ghana’s stage-acting traditions and using comedy as a tool for education and social awareness.

 Career

-He has featured in movies and television series like Obra and co-hosted by the fireside with Mame Dokono, he also was a radio presenter at New York were he discussed social, domestic and health issues blended with comedy, he also worked with Waterproof on various comedy concerts.
+He has featured in movies and television series like Obra and co-hosted by the fireside with Mame Dokono.
+He also was a radio presenter at New York where he discussed social, domestic and health issues blended with comedy.
+He also worked with Waterproof on various comedy concerts.
 He is currently the Chief of Aperade in the Eastern Region.